Domaine Pellé - Menetou-Salon Morogues rouge 2023

 About the estate:

-The Pellés are deeply rooted in the Menetou-Salon appellation, and their work in the vineyard and in the winery is impressive.
-Since 2006, Paul-Henri has been revitalizing this family estate, which is steadily improving in quality.
-The emphasis on single-vineyard wines and the mastery of oak aging, with an increasing use of large containers (casks and vats), contribute to the estate's excellence, which has added another requirement with its organic certification since 2021.
+The Pellé family has deep roots in the Menetou-Salon appellation, and their work in both the vineyard and the winery is impressive.
+Since 2006, Paul-Henri has been revitalizing this family estate, which continues to improve in quality.
+The emphasis on single-vineyard wines and the mastery of oak aging—increasingly using large vessels such as casks and tanks—contribute to the estate’s excellence, which has added another layer of commitment with its certification in organic farming since 2021.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France